ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/elasticsearch/elasticsearch.md

 The Elasticsearch service will need a restart after this change.

 ### Memory Limit/Heap Size
-On recent versions of Elasticsearch, the default memory allocation is 32GB which can cause issues.
-We recommend that you set to 2GB in `/etc/elasticsearch/jvm.options`
+As of ElasticSearch version 7, the default memory allocation is no longer 2GB.
+The service will make assumptions based on total memory and can potentially set the heap size as high as 32GB, which can cause "Out of Memory" issues if left unchanged.
+We recommend that you set this to 2GB in `/etc/elasticsearch/jvm.options`

 ```bash
 vim /etc/elasticsearch/jvm.options